-One of the fastest growing areas for long term health care litigation is inadequate staffing levels at SNFs.
+One of the fastest growing areas for long term health care litigation is inadequate staffing levels at Skilled Nursing Facilities (SNFs).
 As more SNFs are brought under the management of large corporations, there is increasing pressure to lower overhead and increase profits.
-The unfortunate result of understaffed facilities is that the medically-vulnerable, and often incompetent residents, receive substandard care and suffer severe bodily harm, falls, and even premature death.
-Also, facilities are continuously competing for residents and have been found to falsely advertise staffing levels.
+The unfortunate result of understaffed facilities is that the medically-vulnerable and often incompetent residents receive substandard care and suffer severe bodily harm, falls, and even premature death.
+Facilities are continuously competing for residents and have been found to falsely advertise staffing levels.

 This trend of elder abuse violations at SNFs may also be a springboard for further litigation under the False Claims Act (“FCA”).
 When combining headline-capturing cases involving elder abuse with the high likelihood for large financial recoveries, the stage is set for FCA cases stemming from substandard quality of care.

 The False Claims Act

 The federal FCA is one of the government’s primary tools to combat fraud, waste, and abuse in the Medicaid and Medicare programs.
 It forbids any person who: